 “Analytical or Performance cookies” – these gather information about how cinch is used, for example, how many users visit different pages, how long they spend there, the items they click on, or how they arrived at cinch (e.g. from an advert or social media).
 These cookies are only used to monitor, test, and improve ease and speed of navigation, and analysing cinch’s marketing activities.

 “Functional cookies” – These are used to recognise you when you return to our website.
 They enable information you enter to be saved for your next visit (such as your username or postcode), so that you don’t need to re-enter it and any personalised features are remembered.

-“Retargeting cookies” – these cookies are used to remember that you have visited cinch in the past and may enable cinch adverts or other adverts relevant to you to be shown to you on other sites you visit later.
-They are also used to limit the number of times you see an advertisement, and measure views, clicks and purchases.
+“Targeting cookies” – these cookies are used to remember that you have visited cinch in the past and may enable cinch adverts or other adverts relevant to you to be shown to you on other sites you visit later.
+They are also used to limit the number of times you see an advertisement, or measure views, clicks and purchases.

 Some cookies are provided to us by third parties who provide services to us.
 In particular, these cookies are used in order to record which car ads you have viewed and whether you have called, emailed or requested a contact from a dealer; and your interactions with our customer services e.g. by chat or email.
 These third parties use this information only to provide services to us – we don’t permit them to reuse the information for their own purposes or to provide it to their other clients.

 Copyright © cinch, first published in 2020, no copying or any other use is allowed